-Kaban Montessori School’s Infant and Toddler Classroom is an environment that has been thoughtfully prepared as a home-like setting.
+Kaban Montessori School’s Infant, Toddler and Intermediate Classrooms are an environment that has been thoughtfully prepared as a home-like setting.
 Here the child is provided with similar experiences he or she would have at home so that throughout his or her day the child is being guided and encouraged through developmental processes, such as gross and fine motor control and an introduction to self-help skills.

 This Montessori environment is prepared to aid the young child in achieving independence, social interaction with other children, as well as the development of language, music and movement.
-‘Individual work’ found in the Toddler Classroom involves language based activities and hand-eye coordination exercises.
+‘Individual work’ found in the Toddler and Intermediate Classrooms involves language based activities and hand-eye coordination exercises.

 ‘Practical Life’ is a major element in Montessori Education.
 For Infants, practical life exercises involve self-care and eating independently.
 As a part of the Montessori philosophy, it is important to remember that the learning process is all inclusive, meaning ‘learning subjects’ are not taught in isolation from one another, rather are included into all aspects of the child’s day.
 For example, language and coordination exercises are easily included into activities where the child learns to care for him or herself and the environment.

-Both the Infant and Toddler Program are kept small, intimate, and flexible with regard to planned activities so that the needs of the children are addressed at all times, rather than a strict plan created by adults.
+The Infant, Toddler and Intermediate Programs are kept small, intimate, and flexible with regard to planned activities so that the needs of the children are addressed at all times, rather than a strict plan created by adults.

 Movement is critical to brain development – it is as necessary as nutrition!
 From a very tender age, movement is encouraged, not by the adult but by the environment itself, that is conducive to it.